-We at Mali Rising want to encourage young people in the United States to think critically yet compassionately about international development issues.
+We want to encourage young people in the United States to think critically yet compassionately about international issues.
 The Make the Case for Caring Essay Contest is a forum for thoughtful high school thinkers to share their analysis on a different international development topic each year.

 This contest asks students to build a creative, persuasive argument for engagement in a country like Mali -- far from students' homes and daily concerns.
 National winners of this essay contest receive cash awards and recognition.

 Make the Case for Caring Essay Contest theme 2019: In 1948, the UN General Assembly included education as a basic human right in the Universal Declaration of Human Rights.
 Do you think education is a human right?
 Why or why not?
 What does your position mean for education in a country like Mali?

 All students enrolled in grades 9-12 in U.S. public, private, and home schools within the United States are eligible.
 The essay must be 300-500 words.
 Additional rules apply -- see official 2019 rules.

 First place: $250 cash award and publication online

 Second place: $100 cash award and publication online